holoviz/panel/doc/tutorials/basic/panes.md

 ## Recap

-In this guide you have learned to display Python objects with *Panes*:
+In this guide, we have learned to display Python objects with *Panes*:

 - *Panes* are available in the `pn.pane` namespace
 - *Panes* take an `object` argument as well as other arguments
 - Display strings with the [`Str`]((../../reference/panes/Str.ipynb)), [`Markdown`]((../../reference/panes/Markdown.ipynb)) and [`Alert`]((../../reference/panes/Alert.ipynb)) panes
 - Display plot figures like [Matplotlib](https://matplotlib.org/), [hvPlot](https://hvplot.holoviz.org) and [Plotly](https://plotly.com/python/) with the [`Matplotlib`]((../../reference/panes/Matplotlib.ipynb)), [`HoloViews`]((../../reference/panes/HoloViews.ipynb)) and [`Plotly`]((../../reference/panes/Plotly.ipynb)) *panes* respectively
 - Display *DataFrames* with the [`DataFrame`](../../reference/panes/DataFrame.ipynb) and [`Perspective`]((../../reference/panes/Perspective.ipynb)) *panes*.
-- Add javascript dependencies via `pn.extension`.
+- Add JavaScript dependencies via `pn.extension`.
 For example `pn.extension("plotly")`
 - Discover all *Panes* and their *reference guides* in the [Panes Section](../../reference/index.md#panes) of the [Component Gallery](../../reference/index.md).

 ## Resources